 Best for: Most people, mild sleepers, neutral temperature environments

 Cotton is the default for a reason.
 It’s lightweight, soft, and naturally breathable, allowing air to circulate and heat to dissipate.
+Cotton sleepwear is among the best pajamas for hot sleepers

 Pros